brianm/dwarf/README.md

 TODO
 - [ ] Add deployment configuration mechanism
-- [ ] BUG: need to eagerly consume stdout/stderr on remote commands
 - [ ] Host remove should warn if there are active deployments
 - [ ] Search
 - [ ] Check (verifies state against reality)